eq19/feed/_drafts/addition_zone.md

 ## Structure: True Prime Pairs

-There are twists and turns until 19 abuts 2.
 The tessellating field of equilateral triangles fills with numbers, with spin orientation flipping with each prime number encountered, creating ***3 minor hexagons*** which is identical with 18's structure of _[True Prime Pairs](https://www.eq19.com/addition/file02.html#true-prime-pairs)_.

 ```
 $True Prime Pairs: